 - Go in and out of the litter box without pooping

 - Avoid the litter box altogether

 What causes cat constipation?

 It’s normal for cats to have constipation once in a while.
-Activity levels change due to mobility and lifestyle changes, dietary needs evolve, and illnesses can affect digestion.
+Activity levels change due to mobility and lifestyle changes, dietary needs evolve, and illnesses can affect gut health.
 But how frequently your cat gets constipation might hint at a serious problem or, in some cases, a chronic condition.